 They have writers that range from 1 star up to 5 stars.
 This is a rating Textbroker gives them based on their ability to write and research topics.
 5 star writers can charge 7+ cents per word, whereas a 4-star writer is just under 4 cents per word.

 This means there may be some spelling mistakes, but they know what they are doing.
 You can also place orders directly with a writer based on their built-in resume.
 Lastly, you can also create reoccurring orders that people can write, so you don't have to go in and order a new blog each time.

 - You know what you are paying for.

-- You know that each author is pre-vetted before they write for you.
+- You know each author is pre-vetted before they write for you.

-- You can post articles very quickly and know whoever writes it will probably do a decent job.
+- You can post articles quickly and know whoever writes will do a decent job.

-- You get notified when the article is done.
+- You get notified when an article is done.

 - You know how much something will cost before you buy it.

-- You preselect how many words you would like articles to be.
+- You can preselect how many words you would like articles to be.

 - Open orders can be picked up by authors who are not experts in a certain field.

-- Even with a star rating, the skill level varies author to author in each tier.
+- Even with a star rating, the skill level varies from author to author in each tier.

 - Researching an author you want to work with can take time.

 - Textbroker takes about 30% of what you spend.

 - Your first article can take a long time to get picked up because you don't have a track record.